Canadian Anti-Doping Program

 - The CCES AthleteZone is a hub of resources and information for athletes and their support personnel.

-- The Global DRO provides athletes and support personnel with information about the prohibited status of specific substances based on the current WADA Prohibited List.
+- The Global DRO provides information about the prohibited status of specific substances.

-- The World Anti-Doping Agency works towards a vision of a world where all athletes compete in a doping-free sporting environment.
+- The World Anti-Doping Agency works towards a vision of doping-free sports.

-For additional resources and more about anti-doping, please contact the CCES
+For more resources and information about anti-doping, please contact the CCES.

 Report doping via the Report Doping Hotline